 Hints and Tips for Submitting Work to Pushing Out the Boat

 Because of the number of submissions we receive, we cannot comment on an individual piece of work, nor explain why it was not accepted for publication.
-But it might help you in preparing for submission to know some of the most common reasons for rejection..
+But it might help you in preparing for submission to know some of our most common reasons for rejection..

-- The work did not follow the submission rules: We select the work ‘blind’, so it’s essential that you follow the submissions procedure for each category of work submitted, and ensure that the actual piece does not contain your name.
+- The work did not follow the submission rules: We select the work anonymously, so it’s essential that you follow the submissions procedure for each category of work submitted, and ensure that the actual piece does not contain your name.
 We also have length limits in order to present a varied mix of work to our readers; and the requested formats are designed to make the job of the selection panels as straightforward as possible.
 All our team members are volunteers, working in their own time: so time we may have to spend, say, deleting names or converting file formats/arcane fonts is time we would rather spend appreciating and assessing the work itself.
 Give yourself your best possible chance right from the start.